Scroll to Continue

-Located about 19 kilometres south of Historic Kailua Village (Kailua-Kona) in south Kona, Kealakekua Bay is a Marine Life Conservation District perfect for snorkelling, scuba diving and kayaking.
+Located about 12 miles south of Historic Kailua Village (Kailua-Kona) in South Kona, Kealakekua Bay is a Marine Life Conservation District perfect for snorkeling, scuba diving and kayaking.
 The bay's brilliant waters are filled with coral and schools of tropical fish.
 On occasion, you can even see spinner dolphins swimming in the bay.
 If you want to stay dry, there is a picnic area to relax and enjoy this historic spot.

-Kealakekua Bay is an important historic location because it marks the site where the first westerner, Captain James Cook, landed on Hawaii’s Big Island.
+Kealakekua Bay is an important historic location because it marks the site where the first westerner, Captain James Cook, landed on island of Hawaii.
 Cook was the first British explorer to establish contact with the Hawaiian Islands in 1778 on Kauai.
-Only a year later, he was killed in a skirmish with native Hawaiians right here in Kealakekua Bay.
-A white obelisk on the shore of Kealakekua Bay State Historical Park memorialises his death.
+Only a year later, he was killed in a skirmish with Native Hawaiians right here in Kealakekua Bay.
+A white obelisk on the shore of Kealakekua Bay State Historical Park memorializes his death.
 On the east side of the bay there is also the Hikiau heiau (sacred temple) dedicated to the Hawaiian god, Lono.
 Open during daylight hours; admission is free.